Need to talk? Call 1800 882 436.

 If you think a baby has been shaken, call triple zero (000) for an ambulance or take the baby to the nearest emergency department as soon as possible.

 If you feel yourself becoming overwhelmed by your baby's crying, place them in their cot and walk away.
 Return when you're feeling calm.
-Be mindful of your own mental health and see your GP or child health nurse if you're feeling anxious or depressed.
+Be mindful of your own mental health and see your doctor or child health nurse if you're feeling anxious or depressed.

 Resources and support